-- Payment of Filing Fee (Check the appropriate box):
+- Payment of Filing Fee (Check all boxes that apply):

-No fee required.
+□ No fee required.

-Fee paid previously with preliminary ma
+□ Fee paid previously with preliminary ma

-Fee computed on table in exhibit require Fee paid previously with preliminary materials.
+□ Fee computed on table in exhibit require Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.